Cyber and GDPR

 - The new data protection regime takes effect in 2018 and this will mean extra duties for trustees and potentially significantly higher fines for breaches.

 - OPDUs PTL policy covers trustees and pensions employees for civil fines and penalties including data protection provided that an allegation of Wrongful Act has been made and the penalty is not criminal.
-OPDUs policy will continue to provide this cover under the new GDPR regime in 2018 subject to the policy limits.
+OPDUs policy will continue to provide this cover under the new GDPR regime in 2018 subject to the policy limits where lawful to do so.

 - You will be asked what actions your scheme has taken to cater for the new regime on renewal or for a new application.